Skip to Main Navigation

 Bank Group Contribution

-IDA financing across the ASPIRE and ARISE projects has managed to achieve significant leverage.
-While ASPIRE has a leverage of 1:5x from the private sector, USD 12.4 million of IDA financing in ARISE has managed to get a 12.4x leverage that includes USD 30 million from the Clean Technology Fund (CTF), USD 20 million from Asian Infrastructure and Investment Bank, USD 45 million from the private sector and a MIGA guarantee in the range of USD 40 million.
+International Development Association (IDA) financing across the ASPIRE and ARISE projects has managed to achieve significant leverage.
+While ASPIRE has a leverage of 1:5x from the private sector, US$12.4 million of IDA financing in ARISE has managed to get a 12.4x leverage that includes US$30 million from the Clean Technology Fund (CTF), US$20 million from Asian Infrastructure and Investment Bank, U$45 million from the private sector and a MIGA guarantee in the range of US$40 million for the solar Independent Power Producer (IPP) pipeline.

 Partners

 The Bank has worked with various co-financing partners to leverage IDA funding.
 The Asian Infrastructure Investment Bank (AIIB) is co-financing the grid upgrade component of ARISE to ensure that the additional renewable capacity can be absorbed into the system.
-The projects are collaborating with the SRMI and the International Solar Alliance (ISA) to replicate the projects on different islands.
-Similarly, ESMAP has assisted replicable pilots in the Maldives through the Energy Storage Partnership (ESP).
+The projects are collaborating with the Sustainable Renewable Risk Mitigation Initiative (SRMI) and the International Solar Alliance (ISA) to replicate the projects on different islands.
+Similarly, Energy Sector Management Assistance Program (ESMAP) has assisted replicable pilots in Maldives through the Energy Storage Partnership (ESP).

 Maldives005